1200wd/bitcoinlib/README.rst

 Multi Signature Wallets
 -----------------------

-Create a Multisig wallet with 2 cosigner which both need to sign a transaction.
+Create a Multisig wallet with 2 cosigners which both need to sign a transaction.

 .. code-block:: python